Empower Yourself and Your Business with Food Safety

 Helpful tips

-- Despite the name, peanuts are actually legumes and are also know as ‘ground nuts’ as they grow in soil.
-Nuts, such as walnuts, almonds and cashews are known as ‘tree nuts’.
+- Despite the name, peanuts are actually legumes and are also known as ‘ground nuts’ because they grow in soil.
+Nuts such as walnuts, almonds, and cashews are known as ‘tree nuts’.

-- There are many different food products which contain these eleven allergens and it can be surprising what they turn up in.
+- Many different food products contain these eleven allergens, and it can be surprising what they are found in.

-- In addition to the eleven allergens listed above, there are many other foods that can cause allergic reactions for people, such as kiwi fruit, banana, mustard and celery.
+- In addition to the eleven allergens listed above, many other foods, such as kiwi fruit, bananas, mustard, and celery, can cause allergic reactions.

 - Listen to the customer, even if their allergy is not included in the list above, and treat their inquiries very seriously.